 These are some scriptures that have guided me on my Oneness journey:

 - The heart of Oneness is to move towards what Jesus prayed in John 17 to the Father that we “may be brought to complete unity.
 Then the world will know that you sent me and have loved them even as you have loved me.”

 - The body of Christ is meant to operate as a family and embody solidarity for one another regardless of distance or difference of experience. "there should be no division in the body, but that its parts should have equal concern for each other.
 If one part suffers, every part suffers with it; if one part is honored, every part rejoices with it."
 1 Corinthians 12:25-26

 - There can be no true worship of God while neglecting justice in our midst.
 "Away with the noise of your songs!
 I will not listen to the music of your harps.
 But let justice roll on like a river, righteousness like a never-failing stream!"
 Amos 5:24-25

 Aside from mentoring and discipling students, leading small groups, and pursuing relationships with not-yet believers on UC Berkeley's sports teams, I will be leading out of my passion for Oneness and Diversity.
 Specifically, my vision is to see:

 - Staff and student leaders able to build bridges well across ethnic and cultural barriers on athletic teams

-- Ethnic minority leaders raised up among staff and students, ideally to be representative of the ethnic diversity among athletes at Cal
+- Leaders of color raised up among staff and students, ideally to be representative of the ethnic diversity among athletes at Cal

-- A community that reflects the image of God well and more people coming to faith because of continually and humbly growing in racial unity
+- A community that reflects the image of God well and more people coming to faith because of continually and humbly growing in racial awareness and solidarity